×

 Modern data sync isn’t just about moving data from Point A to Point B. It’s about doing it efficiently, accurately, and in a way that fits how the business runs.
 There are different techniques that make this possible.
 We’ll break them down into two categories:

-• Based on Sync Volume (What gets synced) – the strategy behind how much data is moving.
+• Based on Sync Volume (What gets synced).
+The strategy behind how much data is moving.

-• Based on Sync Activation (How syncing is triggered) – the way the sync process kicks off.
+• Based on Sync Activation (How syncing is triggered).
+The way the sync process kicks off.

 Based on Sync Volume